10 Proven Ways To Get Tattoo Ink Out Of Your Clothes

 2. Acetone Or Nail Polish Remover

-Acetone is a common ingredient in polish removers that helps break down nail paints.
+Acetone is a common ingredient in polish removers that helps break down nail paints and get permanent markers like sharpie off the skin.
 You may also use it on a small area of your stained clothing.
 Since rubbing alcohol (isopropyl alcohol) is primarily in the production of acetone, you may also use it in its place (2).
 Here is how you can use acetone to remove tattoo ink out of clothes:

 - Use a paper towel to gently blot the fresh stain.